 A strengthened collaborative approach is also central to deliver the refreshed mission for the Scottish Attainment Challenge, "to use education to improve outcomes for children and young people impacted by poverty, with a focus on tackling the poverty related attainment gap"3.
 The refreshed Challenge places greater focus on the breadth of achievements and the importance of health and wellbeing to improving outcomes for children and young people.
 This requires effective partnership between schools and youth work.

-Alongside schools, youth work improves the wellbeing, readiness to learn and educational
+Alongside schools, youth work improves the

 Youth work and CfE

 Delivering curriculum entitlements